octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 authors: Thomas Zoughebi
 ---

-In this chapter, we will dig deeper into the main properties of the Bitcoin protocol, its developers, its P2P network and few basics of the economy it has created.
+In this chapter, we will dig deeper into the main properties of the Bitcoin protocol, its developers, its P2P network and a few basics of the economy it uses.

 ## Open-Source
 Most, if not all, public blockchain developments are made open-source.
 Anyone can verify the code, correct it, and make proposals.
 This openness is essential in a environment that is essentially trustless.
 It is common to hear community members say: "*Don't trust, verify!*".